Siloam daylilies

 Siloam daylilies are cultivars of daylilies registered with the American Hemerocallis Society by Pauline Henry of Siloam Springs, Arkansas.
 Mrs. Henry registered over 450 daylilies during her lifetime.
 Most of her daylilies were given a name beginning with the word "Siloam", hence "Siloam Daylilies".

 History

 Pauline Henry registered her first daylilies in 1963 with Siloam Satin, Siloam Splendor and Siloam Springs.
-Siloam Double Classic earned the prestigious Stout Silver Medal in 1993, the society’s highest award.
-She remained active in daylilies for the remainder of her life; registering 15 cultivars in her final year, passing away on September 20, 2000 at the age of 92.
+Siloam Double Classic earned the prestigious Stout Silver Medal in 1993, the society's highest award.
+She remained active in daylilies for the remainder of her life; registering 15 cultivars in her final year, dying on September 20, 2000, at the age of 92.

 Siloam daylily cultivars are still very popular.
 Today's hybridizers are still cultivating Siloam daylilies as many of the new cultivars of daylilies have been crossed with a Siloam daylily.